Learning from Guided Play: Improving Exploration in Adversarial Imitation Learning with Simple Auxiliary Tasks

 AIL learns to exploit the \(a^5\) action without actually completing the full trajectory.

 To mitigate this problem, we introduced a scheduled hierarchical modification3 to off-policy AIL in which multiple discriminators, policies, and critics are all learned simultaneously, solving a variety of auxiliary tasks in addition to a main task, while still ultimately attempting to maximize main task performance.
 We called this method Learning from Guided Play (LfGP), inspired by the play-based learning found in children, as opposed to goal-directed learning.
 Using expert data, the agent is guided to playfully explore parts of the state and action space that would have been avoided otherwise.
 The title also refers to the actual collection of this expert data, since the expert is guided by a uniform sampler, in our case, to fully explore an environment through play.
-This not only significantly improved the performance of AIL with an equivalent amount of expert data, but also allowed for the reuse of auxiliary task models and expert data between main tasks through transfer learning.
+This hierarchical framework not only resolved the “local maximum” policy problem exhibited by AIL, but also allowed for the reuse of expert data between tasks, increasing their expert data sample efficienty.
+The separation between tasks could also be easily applied to transfer learning, but we left investigating that possibility to future work.

 An example of DAC’s poor performance is shown on the left side of the video at the top of the page, and the improved exploration exhibited by LfGP is shown on the right.
 The diagram below is a simplified description of our multitask environment and the different types of play used in our method.